 Project OBOT Successes

 Opioids are extremely addictive substances that carry intense side effects if use stops abruptly.
-This cause and effect cycle typically increases the chances of a relapse, but Project OBOT is partnering with local pharmacies to make MAT drugs affordable for all.
+This cause and effect cycle typically increases chances of a relapse, but Project OBOT is partnering with local pharmacies to make MAT drugs affordable for all.
 It developed an independent pharmacy network to reduce prescription payment costs by nearly half of what refills used to cost.
 Through the use of pharmacy benefit cards, patients can stick to recovery plans, as medication prices are more affordable.

-Key Takeaways From Project OBOT
+Project OBOT Takeaways

 Not all states are experiencing the opioid epidemic, but those that are can learn a great deal from Project OBOT.
 This organization tackles opioid addictions at the source by eliminating the stigmas surrounding the recovery path.
 Professionals can deliver widespread assistance to those in need through prevention, identification, treatment and aftercare services.